hnaderi/edomata/docs/tutorials/0_getting_started.md

 *** is pure
 *** ensures aggregate invariants
--** does not change frequently\n in well stablished businesses -** models an aggregate root in DDD
+-** does not change frequently\n in well established businesses -** models an aggregate root in DDD

 ** service